VIS-SIG/Wonderful-Wednesdays/data/2020/2020-03-11/Readme.md

 * PASI90 Response Relative to Baseline: “Y”=Yes, “N”=No
 * PASI75 Response Relative to Baseline: “Y”=Yes, “N”=No
 * NRI Flag: “Y”=Yes, “N”=No; non-responder imputation, i.e. missing value is interpreted as “N”

+# Timelines

+* Webinar to present the case study: March 11th 2020.
+* Timeline to submit improved visualizations: April 1st 2020
+* Webinar to provide feedback on the submitted visualizations: April 11th 2020